-Thank you for your interest in applying for a limited license in New Mexico.
-The application comes in two parts, and each part is submitted and administered concurrently.
-You will receive your limited license while your character and fitness investigation is ongoing, and must certify to the Court in your limited license application that you have already submitted your character and fitness application.
+The Limited License application comes in two parts: one part is submitted to the NMBBE and one to the New Mexico Supreme Court.
+Each part is submitted and administered concurrently.
+You will receive your temporary limited license while your character and fitness investigation is ongoing, and must certify in your application to the Court that you have already submitted your character and fitness application to the NMBBE.

 To be submitted by the applicant, in one packet.
 All of this material is required in order to certify to the Court that you have submitted a character and fitness application:

-Application materials must be mailed to:
+All application materials must be mailed to:

 New Mexico Board of Bar Examiners